smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 ## SCONE Hint to the Network

 A hint from the SCONE aware application is important for the network element as it can only rely on the hint to set throughput advise on the SCONE packet for a given 4-tuple.
-This also helps network avoid any additional CPU cycles to determine if a given PDU session is a SCONE aware application.
+The hint enables network element to not initiate any default rate limiting for the flow and instead generate maximum allowable bit-rate.
+Additionally, this also helps network avoid any additional CPU cycles to determine if a given PDU session is a SCONE aware application.

 ## Retransmission of Advised Bit-Rate

 Packet loss or non-delivery of SCONE advice may reduce the effectiveness of thoughput advice.
 Network elements and applications should support retransmission or periodic re-sending of SCONE packets to ensure that throughput advice is received reliably.
 Conformance to the advised bit-rate depends on both network and endpoint behavior.
+Also see Frequency of updates section below.

 ## Dynamic Updates

-Mobile networks may apply rate limits (see the concepts of SDF or QoS Flow Maximum Bitrate-MBR, Guaranteed Flow Bit Rate (GFBR) and Maximum Flow Bit Rate (MFBR) of a GBR QoS flow etc.) that can change over the lifetime of a session.
-If an application endpoint client is on mobile network that has MBR per service then the client needs to adapt to any changes on the MBR value to avoid QoE artifacts.
-Hence, timely SCONE signaling is needed.
-As the updates for the rate limits are triggered and enforced by the network, SCONE-capable network elements needs to be be able to generate updated throughput advice dynamically, and in-turn, adaptive applications can respond promptly to maintain QoE.
-If not, the frequency and granularity of SCONE updates can be increased to ensure responsiveness, this though would lead to an increased CPU and network overhead .
-Moreover, network conditions in mobile environments can change rapidly due to congestion, radio resource allocation, or sudden variations in user load, so a fine balance on frequency of network-based updates MUST be considered.
+Mobile networks may apply rate limits that can change over the lifetime of a session for a number of reasons such as change in the Radio Access Type attachment, exceeding data usage threshold (if applicable) etc. As the updates for the rate limits are triggered and enforced by the network, SCONE-capable network elements needs to be be able to generate updated throughput advice dynamically, and in-turn, adaptive applications can respond promptly to maintain QoE.
+Following are examples that can be considered for:

+  - Changes in RAT Type
+    - This may require nework element to update throughput advice
+  - Changes in subscriber policy
+      - Example if subscriber has consumed data exceeding the allowable consumption threshold
+  - Frequency of updates to maximum allow throughput
+      - What is the optimum periodicity value (timer) at which the network element SHOULD generate maximum allowbale bit rate.
+      - What is the maximum periodicity at whicih the server is generating SCONE packets

 ## Frequency of Updates